Spectacular & Absolutely Free Things to Do in Oslo, Norway in 2026

 Stare at the bizarre statues at Vigeland Park

-And meeting Vigeland is one of the unmissable, zero-cost things to do in Oslo in any season, at any hour.
-In Frogner Park, time stopped to let the human soul unravel itself to eternity.
+And meeting Vigeland is one of the unmissable, zero-cost things to do in Oslo, in any season and at any hour.
+In Frogner Park, time seems to pause, letting the human soul unravel itself into eternity.

-The angry boy in Vigeland Park, Copyright © Cooltourismical.com
+The angry boy statue in Vigeland Park in winter, Copyright © Cooltourismical.com

 Coming from a family with a background in craftmanship, Gustav Vigeland stood out as one of the most pertinent Norwegian sculptors of the 20st century.
 Heavily interconnected and spectacular, most part of his artwork never crossed the borders of Norway.
 In exchange for a house / art studio received from the City of Oslo, he donated all his remaining life work to the municipality.